ednanf/mern-task-manager/README.md

 ## Objective

-- This project aims to deliver a fullstack application utilizing the MERN stack and REST API best practices.
+- This project aims to deliver a full-stack application utilizing the MERN stack and adhering to REST API best practices.
-- The frontend is designed as a straightforward interface to interact with the backend, focusing on simplicity and usability.
+- The frontend is designed as a straightforward interface for interacting with the backend, with a focus on simplicity and usability.

 ## Instalation instructions